lordmulder/LameXP/doc/Manual.md

 # Legal Information #

 The LameXP software was developed, from the scratch, by LoRd_MuldeR &lt;MuldeR2@GMX.de&gt;.
-Consequently, all copyrights on the LameXP software exclusively belong to LoRd_MuldeR.
-The right to use, modify and redistribute the LameXP software *according to the license terms* is granted to everybody.
+Consequently, all copyrights on LameXP belong to LoRd_MuldeR.
+The right to use, modify and redistribute the LameXP software *according to the terms of the GPL (GNU General Public License)* is hereby granted to everybody.
 Please see below for license details!
-If you want to use the LameXP software in a way that is *not* covered by the license terms, e.g. if you want to include the LameXP software (or parts of it) in a *proprietary* software, written permission by LoRd_MuldeR is required.
+Be aware though that, if you want to use the LameXP software in a way that is ***not*** covered by the GPL, e.g. if you want to include the LameXP software (or parts of it) in a *proprietary* software, then an explicit written permission by LoRd_MuldeR is required!

 More OpenSource projects by LoRd_MuldeR can be found at <http://muldersoft.com/> and <https://github.com/lordmulder>.
-Please do **not** send e-mail to LoRd_MuldeR directly, if the problem or suggestion can be discussed on the support forums or on the issue tracker!
+Please do **not** send us e-mail directly, if the problem or suggestion can be discussed on the support forums or on the issue tracker!

 ## Third-party Software ##

-It has to be noticed that LameXP uses a number of *third-party* applications and libraries.
-The copyright on these third-party tools belongs to the individual authors. *All* third-party tools that are included in the official distribution packages of LameXP are distributed in accordance with the respective software license.
-For legal reasons, some of the third-party tools can *not* be redistributed along with LameXP and therefore need to be obtained separately.
+Note that LameXP uses a number of *third-party* applications and libraries.
+The copyright on these third-party tools belongs to the individual authors. *All* third-party tools that are included in the official distribution packages of LameXP are distributed in full accordance with the respective software license.
+For legal reasons, some of the third-party tools can ***not*** be redistributed along with LameXP and therefore need to be obtained separately.
 For more details on the third-party tools that are used by the LameXP software, please refer to the "Third-party software" tab in the "About" dialogue.
 Moreover, various people have contributed translations to the LameXP project.
 These translation are redistributed with permission of the respective contributor.
 For more information about our contributors, please refer to the "Contributors" tab in the "About" dialogue.

 ## License Terms ##

 LameXP is [*free software*](http://en.wikipedia.org/wiki/Free_software_movement), released under the terms of the [*GNU General Public License* (GPL), version 2](http://www.gnu.org/licenses/gpl-2.0.html).
-The licenses for most software and other practical works are designed to take away your freedom to share and change the works.
-In contrast, the GPL is designed to guarantee your freedom to share and change all versions of the software.
-In other words, the GPL ensures that free software will remain free for all of its users.
+The licenses for most software and other practical works are designed to take away your freedom to share and change those works.
+In contrast, the GPL is designed to *guarantee* your freedom to share and change all versions of the software.
+In other words, the GPL ensures that free software is going to remain free for all of its users until doomsday.
 LameXP adds some additional terms in order to keep your computer safe from unwanted software.
 See the *GNU General Public License* for more details!

 	LameXP - Audio Encoder Front-End
 	Copyright (C) 2004-2017 LoRd_MuldeR <MuldeR2@GMX.de>